radioopensource/dotinfo/adpolicy.md

 We specify<sup id="a1">[1](#f1)</sup> that advertising includes: sponsored or branded content, host endorsements of a business, customer testimonials, messages containing specific product prices or descriptions, and any calls to purchase, including coupon code offers.

 On our radio streams and podcasts you may hear: calls for donations, fundraising drives, announcements regarding public radio content or events, and underwriting spots.
 We tolerate underwriting spots, which–unlike ads—are short, neutral, non-promotional messages that identify private sponsors of public radio content for an informational purpose only.
-These messages may include basic information about a company (website, address, an identifying slogan), but should _not_ promote that company's goods or services.
+These messages may include basic information about a company (website, address, an identifying slogan), but _cannot_ promote that company's goods or services.

 If you hear audio on our site that is in breach of our policy, please notify us!